Skip navigation

 2. Assessment must have the following characteristics:

-1. all written assessment is to be submitted electronically using university-approved text matching software;
+1. All written assessment is to be submitted electronically using university-approved text matching software;

-2. each assessment item is to be marked as pass/fail and written feedback is provided to the enrolee;
+2. Each assessment item is to be marked as pass/fail and written feedback is provided to the enrolee;

-3. where more than one staff member is involved in marking, moderation processes must be undertaken to ensure consistency of marking;
+3. Where more than one staff member is involved in marking, moderation processes must be undertaken to ensure consistency of marking;

-7. assessment is subject to the same rules, policies, and procedures regarding Academic Integrity and Academic Misconduct as for ANU courses.
+7. Assessment is subject to the same rules, policies, and procedures regarding Academic Integrity and Academic Misconduct as for ANU courses.

 Academic Integrity